elephantoid/elephantoid/README.md

 - 👋 Hi, I’m @elephantoid
 - 👀 I’m interested in Data science and ML architecture
-- 🌱 I’m currently learning openCV
+- 🌱 I’m currently working on bioinfomatics field.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on other scientists
 - 📫 How to reach me ...

 <!---